mweel1/usa_high_level/civil-agencies/us-federal-emergency-management-agency/index.md

 ## Emergency Communication System

 The [emergency communication system](./emergency-communication-system/index.md) would allow civil agencies the ability to send direct messages and actions to operating system and the public.

+## Disaster Recovery Grants

+Disaster recovery grants will be provided and managed to recover all the infrastructure managed by civil agencies in the effected area.